Fellowships

 Financial Aid

 Graduate students who demonstrate financial need are eligible for loans offered through several programs funded by the federal government and the University of California through the Financial Aid Office.
 Loans are interest-free while the student is registered in the graduate program.
-You must also file a Free Application for Student Aid (FAFSA).
+You also must file a Free Application for Student Aid (FAFSA).

 For applications and further information, contact: